learning-zone/azure-basics/README.md

 #### Q. What new features or services are you excited about in Azure?
 #### Q. How does Azure compare with other cloud providers like AWS or Google Cloud?
 #### Q. What advice would you give someone starting their journey with Azure?
-#### Q. What is Microsoft Azure, and what are some of its primary uses?
 #### Q. What is the difference between IaaS, PaaS, and SaaS, and can you give examples of Azure services for each?
 #### Q. Can you explain the concept of "regions" and "availability zones" in Azure?
 #### Q. What are resource groups, and how do they help with managing resources in Azure?